06 November 2020

 Since 24 July, it has been compulsory to wear face coverings in shops, including supermarkets, shopping centres, banks, building societies and post offices.
 It extends to railway and bus stations as well as airports.

 From 8 August face coverings have become mandatory in a greater number of public settings, such as museums, galleries, cinemas and public libraries.

-Some people do not have to wear face coverings:
+Some people do not have to wear face coverings including:

-We expect employers to carry on implementing social distancing measures, and to support our members when they are enforcing them with customers.
+We expect employers who are able to remain open to carry on implementing social distancing measures, and to support our members when they are enforcing them with customers.

 We will continue to raise this with employers and are also putting out a clear message to the public, that they should keep following social distancing when shopping.
 All employers should have carried out a full risk assessment and taken measures to keep staff safe.
 These measures should be reviewed to make sure that they are being properly implemented,

 As always, if you are an Usdaw member and have any concerns about your safety at work, please contact your workplace rep or local official.

 You must not leave your home if:

 If any of the above apply to you, do not go to work and inform your employer straight away.

 If you have symptoms or have tested positive for Coronavirus, you'll usually need to self-isolate for at least 10 days.